basho-labs/little_riak_book/en/02-concepts.md

 Riak is designed to bestow a range of real-world benefits, but equally, to handle the fallout of wielding such power.
 Consistent hashing and vnodes are an elegant solution to horizontally scaling across servers.
 N/R/W allows you to dance with the CAP theorem by fine-tuning against its constraints.
 And vector clocks allow another step closer to true consistency by allowing you to manage conflicts that will occur at high load.

-We'll cover other technical concepts as needed, like the gossip protocol, hinted handoff, or read-repair.
+We'll cover other technical concepts as needed, including the gossip protocol, hinted handoff, or read-repair.

 Next we'll go through Riak as a user.
 We'll check out lookups, take advantage of write hooks, and alternative query options like secondary indexing, search, and mapreduce.